Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Preliminaries

 \subsection{FlashAttention and Positional Bias}

-In language modeling tasks~\cite{LLaMa3, Qwen3}, where models must process huge numbers of tokens, hardware-efficient attention kernels such as FlashAttention~\cite{FlashAttn, FlashAttn2, FlashAttn3} are widely used to mitigate the memory bottlenecks of long-context self-attention.
-Technically, FlashAttention improves both memory usage and runtime by using IO-aware tiling and kernel fusion to compute exact self-attention without materializing the full $N\times N$ matrices~($\mathbf{S}$ and $\mathbf{P}$), thereby notably reducing memory traffic.
+In large language models~(LLMs)~\cite{LLaMa3, Qwen3}, hardware-efficient attention kernels such as FlashAttention~\cite{FlashAttn, FlashAttn2, FlashAttn3, FlashAttn4} are widely adopted to mitigate the memory bottlenecks of long-context self-attention, as these models often process massive numbers of tokens.
+Specifically, FlashAttention leverages IO-aware tiling and kernel fusion to compute exact self-attention without materializing the full $N\times N$ matrices~($\mathbf{S}$ and $\mathbf{P}$), thereby reducing memory traffic.
 These optimizations significantly accelerate both training and inference speed compared to the standard implementations, and have been instrumental in scaling Transformers.

-However, FlashAttention cannot be directly applied to many SR Transformers due to the use of RPB~\cite{T5, SwinTransformer}, which provides a strong spatial prior and often yields notable performance gains.
-Specifically, RPB adds a distance-dependent bias matrix $\mathbf{B}\in\mathbb{R}^{1\times N\times N}$ to the attention logits, i.e., $\tilde{\mathbf{S}} = \mathbf{S} + \mathbf{B}$.
+However, FlashAttention is not directly applicable to many SR Transformers, as they incorporate relative position bias (RPB)~\cite{T5, SwinTransformer} to inject positional priors into self-attention, often achieving notable performance gains.
+Technically, RPB adds a distance-dependent learnable bias matrix $\mathbf{B}\in\mathbb{R}^{1\times N\times N}$ to the score matrix, i.e., $\tilde{\mathbf{S}} = \mathbf{S} + \mathbf{B}$.
 Therefore, incorporating RPB either requires explicitly materializing an additional $N\times N$ matrix or performing extra memory accesses and indexing into a bias table to add the corresponding biases~\cite{FlexAttn, ESC}.
 Such operations break the assumptions behind many fused FlashAttention kernels, and therefore are not supported in a large portion of existing FlashAttention implementations.